-The Graduate Studies Committee/Director of Graduate Studies will appoint two assessors, neither of whom is the student's supervisor, to read the transfer application and to interview the candidate.
+Students, in consultation with their academic supervisor(s), will nominate two assessors to read the transfer application and to interview the candidate.
 The assessors will be academic staff working in the University of Oxford.
-It is common for one or both of the assessors to be reviewers for both Transfer and Confirmation of status, and one of these assessors may also act as the internal examiner for the DPhil viva voce examination.
+It is common for one or both of the assessors to be reviewers for both the Transfer and Confirmation of Status, and one of these assessors may also act as the internal examiner for the DPhil viva voce examination.